DALAI-project/WritingtypeAPI/README.md

 API for a machine learning model trained to detect writingtype from scanned document images.
-The user sends the API an input image (in .jpg, .png or .tiff format) of a scanned document, and the API returns a reply containing the predicted classification ('handwritten', 'typewritten' or 'combination') in Finnish, and the corresponding prediction confidence (a number between 0 and 1).
+The user sends the API an input image (in .jpg, .png or .tiff format) of a scanned document, and the API returns a reply containing the predicted classification ('handwritten', 'typewritten' or 'combination'), and the corresponding prediction confidence (a number between 0 and 1).

 ## Model training and testing